Nikos Pagonas

 Hi!
 I am Nikos, a PhD student in Computer Science at Columbia University, where I am a member of DAPLab, advised by Prof. Kostis Kaffes.

 My research focuses on improving the performance and efficiency of agentic serving.
-I build systems that exploit workflow structure and runtime characteristics to optimize scheduling, resource allocation, and model routing.
+I build systems that exploit workflow structure and runtime characteristics to optimize model routing, scheduling, and resource allocation.

 In Summer 2025, I was a Student Researcher at Google, where I worked on Cortex, a workflow-aware agentic serving system, supervised by Prof. Arvind Krishnamurthy.